wblangdon/gi_invsqrt/README.md

 # gi_invsqrt

-reciprocal square root
+Reciprocal square root

-Assumes use of Linux tcsh scripts and a recent GNU gcc compiler.
+The evolved code is accurate to double precision

 C Code derived from: